 So after 18 months in our current home we decided to move out into nature and try and get away from it all for a while.
 Not only did this mean we could get further into the mountains, and start to enjoy the wilderness a bit more, but it also meant we were walking away from our superb internet connection (100mb up/down).
 I was fearful about the prospects as we wouldn’t be connected to any phone lines.
 We are fortunate enough to be close to a ski resort, so there’s a decent 4G/LTE connection there, but no hard line.
 I began to research what would i need to swap out my PPPOE connection for a mobile one.
 I dreaded the thought of having to reconfigure my whole network again.
-To remind you, my network consists of a Qotom i5 box I bought from aliexpress and a unifi ac pro (with a small gigabit switch to help manage the hard wired devices).
+To remind you, my network consists of the following (affiliate links, they might pay me a small commission if used, but won’t cost you a penny extra): a Qotom i5 box I bought from aliexpress and a unifi ac pro (with a small gigabit switch to help manage the hard wired devices).
 After some reading, I decided to opt for a Netgear LB2120.
 I went this way because it was budget friendly (£120), provided ethernet (gigabit) out and would go into bridge mode relatively painlessly without me needing to hack or flash any firmware.

 I needed to check the overlap on LTE bands (I’m currently in the mountains of Almaty, Kazakhstan) and this is a UK spec. modem.
 I checked the frequencies here versus the frequencies listed in the modem specs:

 Satisfied there was overlap, I bought the modem and waited for it to be shipped out to me, courtesy of Amazon Prime.